Ciara Russell contributed to the writing of this blog post

 The FSA has been positive about the changes in its publications to firms, giving the message that the transition from the FSA to the PRA and FCA will be smooth.
 The FSA handbook will be split into PRA and FCA handbooks.
 The Financial Services Bill is under the review of Parliament.
 Until its approval, a draft Memorandum of Understanding between the PRA and FCA (and a separate Memorandum of Understanding for with-profits business) is available on the FSA’s website.
 These should help insurers, who are dual regulated, to understand how both regulators are working together in respect of their firm.

-The industry will need to wait and see what the implications of having two regulators rather than one are.
+The insurance industry will need to wait and see what the implications of having two regulators rather than one are.
 It is hoped that firms will not be in a position where they have to supply the same or similar information to both regulators.
 Equally it has yet to be seen how the regulators will deal with the apparent loss of economies of scale: if the combined resources of the two bodies are unchanged then it would not seem possible that firms can have two dedicated supervisors when they have only had one previously.

 Early indications are that the FCA is addressing this by having a more flexible approach.
 There will be fewer supervisors allocated to specific firms and the level of supervision may depend on the firm’s past conduct history and/or its significance to the market.
 This may represent a welcome lowering of the regulatory burdens for well-run firms.
 However customers of such firms may need reassurance that lighter supervision equates to the same level of protection of their interests.